15 Things You Never Knew About Left-Handed People

 You have a decreased risk for some health concerns

 In a study published in Laterality, it was found that left-handed people have a lower prevalence of arthritis and ulcers.
 It probably doesn’t have to do with your handedness, though.
 Researchers believe it’s related to the underlying DNA that creates left-handedness––the genes that are associated with lefties.
 So if you’re ever teased for being a lefty, remind yourself that they have a higher chance of developing those painful conditions.
+You should also try out one of these quirky inventions made for lefties.

 You’re a better GPS